awsdocs/aws-cloudformation-user-guide/doc_source/resource-import-existing-stack.md

    The **Events** page for the stack displays\.
 ![\[The Events tab in the console.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/import-events.png)

 1. \(Optional\) Run drift detection on the stack to make sure the template and actual configuration of the imported resources match\.
-For more information about detecting drift, see [Detect Drift on an Entire CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/detect-drift-stack.html)\.
+For more information about detecting drift, see [Detect drift on an entire CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/detect-drift-stack.html)\.

 1. \(Optional\) If your imported resources don't match their expected template configurations, either correct the template configurations or update the resources directly\.
 In this walkthrough, we correct the template configurations to match their actual configurations\.